 3. Review Process

-Applications are screened for completeness, clarity and compliance with eligibility requirements.
-We consider the Fund’s priorities, the availability of funds for the stated purposes, the applicants’ capabilities and the potential benefits to the community.
-Funding decisions will be completed, grant awards announced and funds distributed by the end of May.
+Applications are screened for completeness, clarity, and compliance with eligibility requirements.
+Grant proposals are evaluated by the Fund’s Advisory Board, with consideration of the Fund’s priorities, availability of funds for the stated purposes, applicants’ capabilities, and potential benefits to the community.
+Funding decisions will be completed, grant awards announced, and funds distributed by the end of May.
 Use of grant funds may begin on or after June 1.

 An online end-of-grant report verifying use of grant funds and results will be required.
 Instructions will be included in the grant award letter.
 Additional reports or site visits may also be required.